 - Finally, flip the bra up to meet your breasts and pull the bra straps up into place.

-If you do ‘the flip’, your bras won’t last very long.
+If you do ‘the flip’ mentioned in that last step, your bras won’t last very long.
 The underwires will start to poke out, the bra cups will become dented and flimsy, and the bra band will become stretched out in no time.

 The more you wear the same bra over and over again, the faster it will wear out.